Relay | Function, Working, Type, Parts, Application

 What is the principle of relay?

 It works on the principle of electromagnetism.
-The electromagnetic field that creates the temporary magnetic field is energised when the relay’s circuit detects the fault current.
+The relay’s circuit detects fault current, energizing the electromagnetic field to create a temporary magnetic field.
 This magnetic field moves the relay armature to open or close connections.

 What are the 5 applications of relay?